Female Genital Mutilation Legal Guidance

-Prosecutors are reminded of the guidance on Provision of Therapy for Child Witnesses Prior to a Criminal Trial.
+Prosecutors are reminded of the guidance on Provision of Therapy to Child Witnesses prior to a Criminal Trial.

-In cases of FGM, if the evidential stage is passed and the victim is willing to give evidence, it is likely that the public interest will require a prosecution to take place but each case should be determined in its own merits.
-When considering the public interest stage of the Full Code Test, one of the factors that prosecutors should always take into account is the consequences for the victim of the decision whether or not to prosecute; and any views expressed by the victim.
+In cases of FGM, where there is sufficient evidence to support a prosecution, it is likely to be in the public interest to prosecute; however each case must be considered on its own facts and merits.
+When considering the public interest stage of the Full Code Test, prosecutors should always take into account the circumstances and consequences for the victim of the decision to prosecute, and any views expressed by the victim.
 Prosecutors should ask the police to provide information about family circumstances and the likely effect of a prosecution on the victim.
-Social services and specialist FGM support agencies may be able to help by providing the police with this type of information, if they are or have been involved.
+Social services and specialist FGM support agencies may be able to help by providing the police with this information.

 Child Abuse Investigation Command/Project Azure